-A residential consumer who is not able to pay the full amount of a bill for service or security deposit because of economic hardship may enter into a deferred payment agreement with the Association.
+A residential or small commercial consumer who is not able to pay the full amount of a bill for service or security deposit because of economic hardship may enter into a deferred payment agreement with the Association.
 Deferred payment deposits shall be noninterest bearing until the deferred payment agreement is paid in full.